nopSolutions/nopCommerce-Docs/en/running-your-store/order-management/return-requests.md

 * View the **Customer**.
 Clicking on the customer email redirects to the associated customer details page.
 * View the **Product**.
 Clicking on the product name redirects to the associated product details page.
 * Enter the **Quantity** of the returned product.
+* Fill the **Quantity returned to stock** field.
+It represents a number of items that should be returned to stock.
 * Select the **Return request status**:
   * *Pending*
   * *Received*